 - If your statement is about breach of your own copyright or other intellectual property right, please also confirm that you are the rights owner or are authorized to act for the rights owner.

-Ohio University Libraries staff will review the request for just cause.
-Upon determination of just cause, the item or items in question will be removed from public view within the Digital Collections until the request is resolved.
+The Libraries’ staff will review the request for just cause.
+Upon determination of just cause, the item or items in question will be removed from public view within the Digital Archival Collections until the request is resolved.

-The final outcome of the review of a request to remove items from the Ohio University Libraries Digital Collections may be one of the following:
+The final outcome of the review of a request to remove items from the Libraries’ Digital Archival Collections may be one of the following:

 - The item is not changed and is returned to public view.

 - The item is not changed, but access is restricted in some way.

 - The item is permanently removed from the Digital Archival Collections.